John McCain: Commanding officer, liaison to Senate, and second marriage

 McCain was reunited with his family when he returned to the United States.
 His wife Carol had been severely injured by an automobile accident in December 1969.
 She was then four inches shorter, in a wheelchair or on crutches, and substantially heavier than when he had last seen her.
 As a returned POW, he became a celebrity of sorts.

 McCain underwent treatment for his injuries that included months of physical therapy.
-He attended the National War College at Fort McNair in Washington, D.C. during 1973–1974.
+He attended the National War College at Fort McNair in Washington, D.C., during 1973–1974.
 He was rehabilitated by late 1974, and his flight status was reinstated.
-In 1976, he became Commanding Officer of a training squadron that was stationed in Florida.
+In 1976, he became Commanding Officer of a training squadron stationed in Florida.
 He improved the unit's flight readiness and safety records, and won the squadron its first-ever Meritorious Unit Commendation.
 During this period in Florida, he had extramarital affairs, and his marriage began to falter, about which he later stated: "The blame was entirely mine".

 McCain served as the Navy's liaison to the U.S. Senate beginning in 1977.
 In retrospect, he said that this represented his "real entry into the world of politics, and the beginning of my second career as a public servant."
 His key behind-the-scenes role gained congressional financing for a new supercarrier against the wishes of the Carter administration.

 In April 1979, McCain met Cindy Lou Hensley, a teacher from Phoenix, Arizona, whose father had founded a large beer distributorship.
 They began dating, and he urged his wife, Carol, to grant him a divorce, which she did in February 1980; the uncontested divorce took effect in April 1980.
-The settlement included two houses, and financial support for her ongoing medical treatments due to her 1969 car accident; they remained on good terms.
+The settlement included two houses and financial support for her ongoing medical treatments due to her 1969 car accident; they remained on good terms.
 McCain and Hensley were married on May 17, 1980, with Senators William Cohen and Gary Hart attending as groomsmen.
 McCain's children did not attend, and several years passed before they reconciled.
-John and Cindy McCain entered into a prenuptial agreement that kept most of her family's assets under her name; they kept their finances apart, and filed separate income tax returns.
+John and Cindy McCain entered into a prenuptial agreement that kept most of her family's assets under her name; they kept their finances separate and filed separate income tax returns.

 McCain decided to leave the Navy.
 It was doubtful whether he would ever be promoted to the rank of full admiral, as he had poor annual physicals and had not been given a major sea command.
 His chances of being promoted to rear admiral were better, but he declined that prospect, as he had already made plans to run for Congress and said he could "do more good there."

 McCain retired from the Navy as a captain on April 1, 1981.
 He was designated as disabled and awarded a disability pension.
 Upon leaving the military, he moved to Arizona.
 His numerous military decorations and awards include: the Silver Star, two Legion of Merits, Distinguished Flying Cross, three Bronze Star Medals, two Purple Hearts, two Navy and Marine Corps Commendation Medals, and the Prisoner of War Medal.